 In general, a balanced diet containing wholegrains, pules, fruit and vegetables is advised.
-This is not only part of the treatment for constipation, but recommended for general health.
-Eating five portions of a variety of fruits and vegetables per day is recommended by the government to reduce the risk of some cancers, heart disease, and many other chronic conditions, including constipation.
+This is not only part of the treatment for constipation but recommended for general health.
+Eating at least five portions of a variety of fruits and vegetables per day is recommended by the government to reduce the risk of some cancers, heart disease and many other chronic conditions, including constipation.

-In order to help prevent constipation, your fluid intake is important, particularly with a high-fibre diet.
+To help prevent constipation, your fluid intake is important, particularly with a high-fibre diet.
 The recommended intake for fluids is about 8-10 glasses a day.
 Water is a great choice but tea, coffee, unsweetened fruit juice and smoothies can all count towards your fluid intake.
 Alcohol does not count towards your fluid intake.
 Remember that pregnant women should not have more than 200mg of caffeine a day.
-For more information on hydration in pregnancy see here.
+For more information see our page on hydration and pregnancy.

 Simply getting up and moving about can help constipation.
-If you weren't active before you got pregnant, don’t suddenly take up strenuous exercise.
+If you were not active before you got pregnant, do not suddenly take up strenuous exercise.
 If you start an aerobic exercise programme (such as running, swimming, cycling, walking or aerobics classes), tell the instructor that you're pregnant and begin with no more than 15 minutes of continuous exercise, three times a week.
 Increase this gradually to at least four 30-minute sessions a week.
-For more information on physical activity in pregnancy click here.
+For more information see our page on physical activity in pregnancy.